mreider/mreider.com/markdown/tech/Doing_it_for_yourself.md

 +++
-title = "Doing it for yourself" date = "2024-11-29"
+title = "Doing It for Yourself" date = "2024-11-29"
 author = "Matt Reider"
 summary = "Individualist Thinking and Product Success" image = "/images/matt/king_john.jpg"
 +++

-This might come off as a bit of “get off my lawn” grumbling, but it’s been on my mind lately.
-I had a conversation with a product manager from another company and it left me thinking.
-Every time he referred to an initiative, he called it “mine,” almost like shouting, “Me!”
-Deadlines and priorities were framed as “important for me” — not the team, not the user, but himself.
+This might sound a bit like “get off my lawn” grumbling, but it’s been on my mind lately.
+I recently had a conversation with a product manager from another company that left me thinking.
+Every time he referred to an initiative, he called it “mine,” as if shouting, “Me!”
+Deadlines and priorities were framed as “important for me”—not for the team, not for the users, but for himself.

-On one level, this is just human nature — we all bring some degree of self-interest to the work we do.
-But when a product manager frames things this way, it stops sounding like a team effort and starts to feel like a personal project tied to their ego.
+On one level, this is human nature.
+We all bring some degree of self-interest to the work we do.
+But when a product manager frames everything this way, it stops feeling like a team effort and starts looking like a personal project tied to their ego.

+---

+## Why It’s a Problem

-There are two larger problems here.
+There are two bigger issues with this kind of thinking.

+### 1. Decision-Making Suffers
-First, decision-making suffers.
-When the drive to stand out takes over, it often leads to prioritizing features that feel bold but don’t align with user needs.
-Even in cutting-edge fields like fintech or AI, where innovation grabs headlines, the basics remain essential: concise documentation, predictable login flows, straightforward payments, logical API paths.
-These aren’t places where stars are born.
-It's a collaborative grind.
-When individualism takes the wheel, the product’s value often suffers.
+When the drive to stand out takes over, priorities often shift toward features that seem bold but don’t align with user needs.
+Even in flashy fields like fintech or AI, where innovation gets the headlines, the basics matter most: clear documentation, predictable login flows, simple payments, logical API paths.
+These aren’t the glamorous parts of the job.
+They’re the collaborative grind.
+But when individualism takes the wheel, the product’s overall value often takes a hit.

+### 2. Silos Get Worse
-Second, it exacerbates silos.
-Treating a product as a writing for fun extension makes an already challenging problem worse.
-It's no fun collaborating with the self-interested.
-People care less about how an egocentric person's work fits into the big picture.
-So the walls of the silo thicken, and the uninspired turn inward.
+Treating a product like a personal extension makes silos harder to break down.
+It’s no fun collaborating with someone who’s self-interested.
+People care less about how egocentric work fits into the bigger picture.
+The walls of the silo thicken, and the uninspired turn inward.

+---

+## A Timeless Reminder

-As [George Carlin reminds us](https://www.youtube.com/watch?v=-OnWnwwxNPA), quoting the Bible, "Pride goeth before the fall."
+As [George Carlin pointed out](https://www.youtube.com/watch?v=-OnWnwwxNPA), quoting the Bible: *“Pride goeth before the fall.”*

+When we prioritize personal pride over collaboration, we don’t just risk missing deadlines or losing user trust—we risk losing the opportunity to create something meaningful together.

+---

-> * Dulwich Picture Gallery. (n.d.).
+> *Image credit: Dulwich Picture Gallery.
 King John.
-Retrieved November 29, 2024, from https://www.dulwichpicturegallery.org.uk/explore-the-collection/501-550/king-john/
+Retrieved November 29, 2024, from [Dulwich Picture Gallery](https://www.dulwichpicturegallery.org.uk/explore-the-collection/501-550/king-john/).*